Mintzmyer/ToolScripts/Automation/README.md

-This directory contains scripts that help to improve workflows, automate tasks, and improve work quality as it pertains to device reprogramming, physical testing, and repetitive execution of commands
+This directory contains scripts that help to improve workflows, automate tasks, and improve work quality as it pertains to:
+- Device reprogramming
+- Physical device testing
+- Repetitive execution of commands

 Though some are obsolete, they were created in response to an area I sought to optimize, and many earned coveted